krux02/ast-pattern-matching/readme.md

     and the purpose is to debug matching expressions.

-  * ``ident"abc"`` will match all symbols and identifiers etc that are equal to "abc" according to ``eqIdent``.
+  * ``ident"abc"`` will match all symbols and identifiers etc that are equal to "abc".
+For equality checks eqIdent will be used.
+A node `n` that returns true in ``eqIdent(n, "abc")`` will be matched with that expression.

-  * An identifier can also be matched with ``nnkIdent(strVal = "abc")`` but that would not match on symbols or identifiers with a different style such as `aB_c`.
+  * An identifier can also be matched with ``nnkIdent(strVal = "abc")`` but that would not match on symbols choices or identifiers with a different style such as `aB_c`.
+Please don't use this for identifier matching.

-  * A constant can be matched in the following form:
-    ``_(intVal = myConst)``.
-You can even do that if `myConst` in that context is a string.
-The identifier on left side of the expression is completely ignored for constants.
-But please don't do that.
-I could not find a way to prevent this.

     matchAst(arg, matchErrors):